h43z/writeups/0922-intigriti.md

 And when that happens we can finally do what failed before.
 Create a new blob one last time that sends the 'set' message which changes the 'srcdoc' of the iframe.
+But this time we got the nonce to make the Content Security Policy happy.

 ```
 <iframe onload=stage1() id=i src="https://challenge-0922.intigriti.io/challenge/"></iframe>